|IACUC Policy:||IACUC Member Training Policy|

 It is the responsibility of the IACUC members to:

-- Complete all mandatory training described in this policy.
+• Complete all mandatory training described in this procedure.

 AWA-Animal Welfare Act

 I. All IACUC members are required to complete the following training prior to participation on the IACUC: